Github|...

 The job runner:

-1. Polls the job table for records with status = 'pending'
+1. Picks up job records with status = 'pending'

 Note